Red-winged blackbird: Flow and capital pens

-The caudal feathers comprise the rudder or rectrix feathers and the upper and lower tail covers.
-The tail covers begin to shed before the rectrices.
+The caudal feathers comprise the rudder or rectrix feathers and the upper and lower tail coverts.
+The tail coverts begin to shed before the rectrices.
 Generally, the upper tail covers begin to shed first.
 Certain birds lose some rectrices by the end of the third week of August.
 The helmsmen in the center of the queue are the last rectrices to be renovated.

 Molting in the capital region involves changing the feathers of the pileus and the sides of the head.
 It is one of the last parts of the body to begin feather replacement, but the renewal of most of the capital feathers is complete before that of the secondary feathers, tail feathers, and under-wing feathers.
 The beginning of the molt in this region coincides with the beginning of the development of the primary remige V or VI.
 Some individuals have already started replacing the capital feathers by mid-August.
 The molt begins at the pileus and the last areas of the capital region to complete it are the eye strip and the cheeks (malar region).